-- 3.23 The children's scheme referred to in paragraph 3.16 must be laid before and approved by the National Assembly for Wales in draft before the Welsh Ministers can make it.
-Before the draft is laid before the Assembly, the Welsh Ministers will have to publish the draft and consult publicly upon it.
-Their consultation must include children and young persons and the Children's Commissioner for Wales. - 3.24 The purpose of the children's scheme is to ensure that there is transparency about the processes that are being followed to comply with the due regard duty, and that those processes are robust; they will be tested through consultation and will have to be acceptable to the Assembly.
+3.21 The children's scheme referred to in paragraph 3.16 must be laid before and approved by the National Assembly for Wales in draft before the Welsh Ministers can make it.
+Before the draft is laid before the Assembly, the Welsh Ministers will have to involve stakeholders in the development of the draft scheme, publish the draft and consult publicly upon it.
+Both the involvement of stakeholders in developing the draft scheme and the consultation on it must include children and young persons, the Children's Commissioner for Wales and such other persons or bodies as the Welsh Ministers consider appropriate.

+3.22 The purpose of the children's scheme is to ensure that there is transparency about the processes that are being followed to comply with the due regard duty, and that those processes are robust; they will be tested through consultation and will have to be acceptable to the Assembly.
 Our intention is that the arrangements will set out the training required across the Assembly Government and how compliance with the duty will be monitored and reported upon.
-This work will require a cross-Assembly Government approach to take into account the views of all departments in developing the most effective arrangements. - 3.25 The scheme will also have to set out criteria so that there is transparency and clarity about the type of decisions which amount to decisions of a strategic nature.
-As they are part of the children's scheme, those criteria will also be subject to consultation and Assembly approval. - 3.26 The Assembly Government is committed to ensuring that its approach to compliance with the due regard duty has wide support.
-It considers that in this context it is appropriate that the Assembly should have a direct input into this consideration and should be able to withhold its consent if it has legitimate concerns about the approach proposed.
+This work will require a cross-Assembly Government approach to take into account the views of all departments in developing the most effective arrangements.

+3.23 The scheme will also be required to set out: